Summary

 Sleep hygiene is baseline maintenance like handwashing, not medicine.
 CBT-I is the clinical treatment for actual insomnia.

 "Hygiene is hygiene.
-Hygiene isn't medicine."
+Hygiene isn't medicine.
+So like."

 Wait 1 hour after waking to drink coffee: adenosine is too low to block earlier